thierrydrmv/CS50-HARVARD-PYTHON/readme.md

 To strengthen my understanding of Python syntax, I also used exercises from this **JavaScript tutorial**:
 [Learn JavaScript - Full Course for Beginners](https://www.youtube.com/watch?v=5qlbbpvp2Y4&t=27328s)

-I rewrote several of the JS examples into Python as a way to practice and memorize the language’s syntax and idioms.
+I rewrote several of the JS examples into Python as a way to practice and memorize the language’s syntax.

 ---